Tummy Tuck (Abdominoplasty)

 Am I a good tummy tuck candidate?

 It’s important to consult with an experienced surgeon to determine if a tummy tuck is the right option for you.
-Typically, the best candidates for tummy tuck surgery are in general good health and at a stable weight and would like to improve weakened muscles and excess abdominal skin.
+Typically, the best candidates for tummy tuck surgery are in general good health, at a stable weight, and would like to improve weakened muscles and excess abdominal skin.
 Significantly overweight patients are less ideal candidates for this procedure and may be advised to lose weight or undergo liposuction before surgery.

 While tummy tucks are for both men and women, this procedure is especially beneficial for women who, through multiple pregnancies, have stretched their abdominal muscles and skin beyond the point where they can return to normal.
 The surgery does produce a permanent scar that can extend across the hips, but scars are easily hidden and most patients are willing to accept them in order to attain a flatter stomach.